jeherve/fantome/README.md

 -------------

 Fantome supports Ghost's logo and cover image features, and will work perfectly fine with or without them.
 If you wish to upload a cover image, it will appear above the rest of the page.
 An uploaded logo replaces the textual blog name.

+Ghost doesn't support Featured Images out of the box yet.
+In this theme, if you add an image and give is the `featured-image` alt attribute, it will replace your header image.

 Credits
 -------------